 Yong Chun Rim

 Yong Chun Rim has been with the MinKwon Center since the organization’s inception.
 He served as Chairman of the board at the MinKwon Center’s sister organization Young Koreans United’s Philadelphia office, and later served as Board Chair of Korean American Community Center in New York.
-He currently runs a construction business.
+He is currently president of Design Construction.

 Kapson Kim is the Editor in Chief at the Korea Daily and was an Education Director at MinKwon from 1994 to 1997.
 He has worked with MinKwon affiliates since 1986, two years after it was originally founded.
 He supports MinKwon because he believes in progressive ideas for the Korean community including civil rights, immigrant rights, and worker rights.

 Kevin Kang started his involvement in the MinKwon Center in 2003 at the age of 15 through the summer youth program, and throughout the years came to assume several positions in the organization.
 As a youth organizer, he founded the Youth Empowerment Program, which expanded the MinKwon Center's summer youth work to an year-round initiative.
 He is currently an educator and consultant with the Popular Education Project (PEP), and involved in several campaigns and projects including the Poor People's Campaign: A National Call for a Moral Revival, and The People's Forum.